 The plaintiff, Marcus Gustafsson, a 30-year-old University of Pennsylvania medical student, injured his spinal cord in a 20-foot fall through an open manhole in Center City.
 At trial, Casey proved that the company that owned and operated manholes throughout the city had prior notice that its covers were being removed.

 As the jury was about to render its verdict, the insurance carrier for the defense made a large settlement offer—$10 million.
 With his client’s authority, Casey rejected the offer.
 Moments later, the panel announced the staggering verdict.

 At $85 million, it remains the largest premises liability verdict in Pennsylvania history.

 Smoyer v.
 St. Luke’s Miners Memorial Home Care, et al

 Matt Casey won a major victory in a Lehigh County courtroom in 2011 for a woman who lost both her legs as a result of medical negligence.

 Sharlee Ann Smoyer suffered a near fatal blood infection after a home care nurse failed to properly evaluate and timely report an infected catheter.
 The delay ultimately caused Smoyer, a 55-year-old former nurse, to have both legs amputated below the knees.

 Casey convinced a jury that Smoyer would still have her legs if not for the medical errors in her treatment.

-At $23.1 million, the verdict is among the largest ever for a medical malpractice case in Lehigh County, and it went on to become the second highest personal injury verdict in all of Pennsylvania for 2011.
+At $23.1 million, the verdict is among the largest ever for a medical malpractice case in Lehigh County.

 Gomez v.
 Atlantic City Medical Center, et al